Building a Better Immune System

 Removing your shoes before coming into your house is also a good habit to develop.
 Your shoes can pick up all sorts of bacteria out on the street and in stores, work, etc., and you don’t want to bring that into your house.

-Making these simple changes to your daily routine will help keep you and your family’s immune system healthy and on guard – ready to fight!
+Making these simple changes to your daily routine will help build your family’s immune system!

 For more Coronavirus (COVID-19) info, go to CDC frequently asked questions